METEOR: Melody-aware Texture-controllable Symbolic Orchestral Music Generation via Transformer VAE: Conclusion Future Directions

+\textit{Lead sheet orchestration task --} Across all metrics, \meteor achieves performance ranging from comparable to better than the other models (Figure~\ref{fig:user_study}, right).
+In particular, while AccoMontage-band has been specifically trained on this task, it only outperforms \meteor on average on the creativity criterion.
+This zero-shot learning ability highlights \meteor's versatility in performing tasks closely related to orchestration with comparable performances with state-of-the-art models.

-\section{Conclusion \& Future directions}
+\section{Conclusion \& Future Directions}

-In this study, we present METEOR, a first step towards texture-based controllable multi-track style transfer with a focus on melodic fidelity.
-The models can achieve melodic fidelity and playability, with control over texture attributes.
-We show that the melody constraints, as well as the choice of the instrumentation impact the controllability of the model.
+In this study, we present \meteor, a model for texture-controllable multi-track style transfer with a focus on melodic fidelity specifically trained for a task of re-orchestration.
+The model performs this task through token constraints at a bar- and track-level, with inference guidance for melodic fidelity.
+On a re-orchestration task, \meteor outperforms multi-track style transfer models on subjective and objective evaluations.
+We show that our model can be adapted into a lead sheet orchestrator and is comparable to a model trained for this task.

-Our study focuses on bar-level and track-level controllability, discarding piece-level controllability~\cite{lu2023musecoco}.
+\paragraph{Limitations \& future directions} Our study focuses on bar- and track-level controllability, excluding piece-level controllability~\cite{lu2023musecoco}, which consequently disregards high-level structures, such as repeated musical phrases, which are fundamental in music composition~\cite{shih2022theme}.
 Future work towards multi-level multi-track style transfer may include a model able to perform style transfer at these three levels.
-From a musical perspective, although the model succeeds in ensuring that melodic instruments fit their physical constraints, the playability of the accompaniment has not been thoroughly studied and is also overlooked in multi-track music generation studies.
-Ensuring accompaniment playability in relation to instrumental constraints, timbre effects, and instrument groupings~\cite{goodchild2018perceptual}, would be a significant advancement towards automatic humanly playable orchestration.
+Such a controllable model could be integrated into an orchestrator's workflow as a co-creative tool, allowing both broad orchestration drafts and detailed refinements.
+From a musical perspective, although \meteor succeeds in ensuring that melodic instruments fit their range constraints, their technical playability (\eg convenient fingerings, breath considerations, logical articulations) have not been thoroughly studied and are systematically overlooked in music generation studies.
+Ensuring playability in relation to instrumental constraints, timbre effects, and instrument groupings~\cite{goodchild2018perceptual} would be a significant advancement towards automatic humanly playable orchestration.